 - Advising on how to best avoid certain courts or regulators outside of the client’s home-country.

 Members of our team have collectively defended scores of criminal, supervisory and regulatory inquiries and actions.
 Many have held senior agency or prosecutorial positions, allowing them insight into matters from the other side of the table.
-The firm is equally comfortable representing clients before the Federal Reserve Board or the SEC in the United States as it is representing them before the Financial Services Authority in the United Kingdom or the Hong Kong Monetary Authority in Asia.
+The firm is equally comfortable representing clients before the Federal Reserve Board or the SEC in the United States as it is representing them before the FCA or PRA in the United Kingdom or the Hong Kong Monetary Authority in Asia.